The Body Shop Mega Mango Body Butter Review

 Review

-Results you may expect from using The Body Shop Mega Mango Body Butter:
+Does The Body Shop Mega Mango Body Butter Work?

-Highly moisturizing: The Body Shop Mega Mango Body Butter has a moisturizing rating of 6.8 out of 10.
+According to CreamScan analysis, The Body Shop Mega Mango Body Butter is highly moisturizing, with a moisturizing rating of 6.8 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a moderate humectancy of 3.5 out of 10, solely because of the high content of Glycerin (est. ≈3.5%), and a maximum occlusivity of 10 out of 10, primarily due to the substantial concentration of Mangifera Indica (Mango) Seed Oil (est. ≈11.0%) and Prunus Amygdalus Dulcis (Sweet Almond) Oil (est. ≈6.0%).